liaochunyang/liaochunyang.github.io/_pages/about.md

 =====
 I am a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
 My research interests are mathematical data science, approximation theory, optimization, (deep) learning theory and in particular their intersections.

 Currently, I am working on optimal recovery which is a subfield of Approximation Theory.
 The goal of optimal recovery is to recover a function known to belong to a certain class from exact or noisy prescribed data.
 This task is solved deterministically by adopting a worst-case perspective.
-I am trying to design tractable algorithms to return a best approximant of the unknown function, which minimizes the worst-case error.
-Some relevant work with reproducible files can be found [here](https://github.com/liaochunyang/COR).
+My goal is to design tractable algorithms to return the optimal recovery map.
+Some recent work with reproducible files can be found [here](https://github.com/liaochunyang/Optimal_Recovery).

-I am looking for postdoc position now.
-Here is my [research statement](https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/Research_Statement.pdf)
+I am looking for postdoc position.
+Here is my [research statement](https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/Research_Statement.pdf).

 Research Interest
 =====